oppia/oppia-web-developer-docs/Installing-Oppia-(Mac-OS).md

 Oppia relies on a number of programs and third-party libraries.
 Many of these libraries are downloaded automatically for you when you run the `start.sh` script provided with Oppia.
 However, there are some things that you will need to do beforehand:

-1. Ensure that you have [Python 2.7](http://www.python.org/download/releases/2.7/) and Java installed.
-(Java is needed for the code input interaction.)
+1. Ensure that you have [Python 2.7](http://www.python.org/download/releases/2.7/) installed.

 2. Install setuptools (which is needed to install coverage, which checks test coverage for the Python code).
 To do this, open the console and run: